tabatkins/kdlpy/README.md

 	or into any other type.
 	Note that non-kdl-py types are automatically handled by the printer if they have a `.to_kdl()` method.

+* `nodeConverters: Dict[Union[str, Tuple[str, str]], Callable] = {}`

+	Similar to `valueConverters`,
+	except the converters here are called on `kdl.Node`s.

+	The keys for the map are different, as well, because the node name is as important or more than the tag for indicating identity.
+	You can use either a `(tag, name)` tuple, which will be called only when both match, or just a `name` string (*not* a tag), which will be used when there's not a more specific tag+name match.

 ### ParseFragment